 Day 7: Ride to Stanford.
 End of tour.
 Distance 34 km- Easy

-Overall rating is Moderate/challenging.
+Overall rating of Southernmost cycling is Moderate/challenging.
 You do not need to be ultra-fit but certainly able to cycle between 50 and 70 km per day and able to cope with undulating countryside and some hills.
 The route takes you along dirt roads, often with corrugations and occasionally with deep sand or gravel.
 Some sections are unsurfaced tracks.
 See Cycling grades for more details about Moderate rating.